Homestuck126/bns-java-client/bns-auto-folder-attest/doc/bns-auto-folder-attest_en.md

 ### 3. BNS Auto Folder Attest Callback

-We already define 7 callback methods in BNS Java Client documents.
-Now, we are going to introduce another 7 callback methods in BNS Auto Folder Attest service.
+We already defined 7 Callback methods in the BNS Java Client documents.
+Now, we are going to introduce another 7 Callback methods in BNS Auto Folder Attest service.
-In this callback tutorial, the callback output will be saved as CSV file.
-You can implement the code in each callback method to integrate with your applications after finishing this tutorial.
+In this Callback tutorial, the Callback output will be saved as a CSV file.
+You can implement the code in each Callback method to integrate with your applications after finishing this tutorial.

 - [ScanResult.java](../src/main/java/com/itrustmachines/bnsautofolderattest/vo/ScanResult.java)
     ```java